The “Content is King” Quote Meaning – It’s Not What You Think

 Google just uses your content on their site without asking for permission.

-In some cases actual sources are cited but in most cases content that gets publsihed on the Web is just there to harvest for those who have the biggest machines.
+In some cases actual sources are cited as the source.
+Yet in many if not most cases content that gets published on the Web is just there to harvest for those who have the biggest machines.

 Small time content creators don’t even get credit while not even large scale publishers get paid despite the huge ad revenue Google generates off it.